Who are the Rohingya?

 Close to one million Rohngya are living in Bangladesh at the moment.
 As one of the poorest countries in Asia itself, Bangladesh is struggling to bear the burdens of accommodating such a large number of refugees, especially without help from the international community.
 There is an urgent need for assistance in the refugee camp, and this need is enormous: there are far too few sanitary facilities, there is poor access to food, basic necessities, and health services.

 In January 2018, an agreement was reached between Myanmar and Bangladesh on the repatriation of the refugees.
 Among other things, the Rohingya demand compensation for ruined property, recognition as one of Myanmar’s ethnic groups, citizenship, and of course assurance of safety in their homes.
 However, there are no signs that Myanmar is willing to accept these demands in full.
 Most Rohingya are currently wary of returning to Myanmar.
+Developments in Myanmar at the beginning of 2021 also make a return a distant prospect.
 The future for them is still uncertain, but it is clear that their need for humanitarian assistance will continue in the months and years to come.